-Everything you put into your mouth has an effect on your health.
-This is true of everything from pure water to the most powerful drugs.
-In fact, the effective ingredients of most, if not all, drugs can be found in nature.
-The only problem with getting your cures from whole foods alone is that effective ingredients found in nature tend to appear only in trace amounts.
-In other words, traditional pharmaceutical drugs are still most effective for getting dramatic results, but whole foods are useful in prevention and treating minor ailments.
+Everything you put into your mouth affects your health.
+It is true of everything from pure water to the most potent drugs.
+In fact, the active ingredients of most, if not all, drugs can be found in nature.
+The only problem with getting your cures from whole foods alone is that active ingredients found in nature tend to appear only in trace amounts.
+In other words, traditional pharmaceutical drugs are still most useful for getting dramatic results, but whole foods are helpful in prevention and treating minor ailments.

 Your refrigerator, pantry, and spice cabinet are a stockpile of natural drugs.
 Here’s a look at some natural food remedies: